The-Faulty/Lyra/README.md

 **V0.2 - "Hands up, Don't Chute!"**

+Notes: I think that most of the program is here, just need to do the loop logic.
+I also want to add data logging to the start of the flight.

 - Fixed typo of `stateMacine` to `stateMachine`
 - Fixed `state` being initialized as an integer instead of an instance of the `stateMachine` enum
 - Fixed lack of function prototypes